danielBingham/peerreview/README.md

 After pulling the github repo, you can run the development server by first running the MySql docker container and then running nodemon and the react dev server.

-From the root project directory, build the mysql docker container:
+From the root project directory, build the postgres docker container:

 ```
 $ cd database
 $ docker build -t peer-sql .
 ```

-Navigate back to the root directory and run the MySql docker container:
+Navigate back to the root directory and run the Postgres docker container:

 ```
 $ cd ..
-$ docker run -d -p 3306:3306 --name peer-sql peer-sql
+$ docker run -d -p 5432:5432--name peer-sql peer-sql
 ```

 Run ``npm install`` to install project dependencies: